It’s dinner time, the wind is blowing outside and then suddenly it’s dark. The power is out and your pot roast is in the oven with 20 minutes to go.

 You can change what you power throughout the day and night, depending on the weather and your needs.
 If you live in Arizona, you won’t need heat, you’ll need air conditioning.
-A room air conditioner uses 1412 watts.
-Central air conditioners require 5400 watts to run and 7200 watts to start.
+A room air conditioner uses 1,412 watts.
+Central air conditioners require 5,400 watts to run and 7,200 watts to start.
 There goes your watt budget.

-Here’s a quick guide of wattage use for basic appliances: microwave-100 running wattage, television-400 running wattage, coffee maker- 1200 running wattage, radio-225 running wattage, slow cooker- 250 running wattage, computer-300 running wattage, washing machine-1150 running wattage and 2200 startup wattage, blender-375 running wattage and 500 startup wattage, air source heat pump- 5400 running wattage and 7200 startup wattage.
-For more accurate numbers, check with the appliance manufacturer or a local electrician.
-Your local power company is also a great resource for determining wattage of your appliances.
+Here’s a quick guide of wattage use for basic appliances: microwave-100 running wattage, television-50 to 400 running wattage, coffee maker- 1,200 running wattage, radio-225 running wattage, slow cooker- 250 running wattage, computer-300 running wattage, washing machine-1,150 running wattage and 2,200 startup wattage, blender-375 running wattage and 500 startup wattage, air source heat pump- 5,400 running wattage and 7,200 startup wattage.

-In general, a 7500-watt generator should get you through the next emergency comfortably.
+In general, a 7,500-watt generator should get you through the next emergency comfortably.
 Don’t expect to live like you do when the power is on.
 You will need to make sacrifices, even when you have a generator.
 Focusing on powering what you need to survive and you will be just fine!

 Now, that you have a generator you need to make sure you know how to safely use the generator.
 As I mentioned earlier, you need to have a transfer switch installed.
 A generator transfer switch at the base of your meter will protect the power from “back feeding” onto lines.
 When power back feeds, a current goes back into the electrical lines and it could seriously injure or even kill crews working to restore power.

 Always hire an experienced electrician to safely install a transfer switch for your generator.
 Never plug a generator directly into an outlet in your home.
 This can also create back feeding, ruin your wiring and potentially cause a fire.

 When you have safely connected your generator to your home, start by plugging in the largest appliance first.
 From there, plug in appliances, lights and other needs one at a time.
 Remember, do your math first to avoid overloading the generator.
 Also, make sure you have the right extension cords.